Affine logic for constructive mathematics: Introduction

 \section{Introduction}

 One of the explicit motivations of Girard's linear logic~\cite{girard:ll} was to recover an involutory ``classical'' negation while retaining ``constructive content'': \begin{quote} \dots the linear negation \dots is a constructive and involutive negation; by the way, linear logic works in a classical framework, while being more constructive than intuitionistic logic. \cite[p3]{girard:ll} \end{quote} One might therefore expect that over the past three decades some practicing constructive mathematicians would have adopted linear logic instead of intuitionistic logic; \footnote{I will use ``intuitionistic'' to refer to the formal logic codified by Heyting, and ``constructive'' for the programme of doing mathematics with ``constructive content''.
 This is unfaithful to the original philosophical meaning of ``intuitionistic'', but for better or for worse the phrase ``intuitionistic logic'' has come to refer to Heyting's logic, and I have been unable to think of a satisfactory alternative.

-I will use ``classical'' to refer to classical mathematics and classical nonlinear logic, and ``linear'' to refer to the ``classical'' form of linear logic with an involutive negation.} but this does not seem to be the case.
+I will use ``classical'' for classical mathematics and classical nonlinear logic, and ``linear'' (resp.\ ``affine'') for the ``classical'' form of linear (resp.\ affine) logic that has an involutive negation.} but this does not seem to be the case.
 One might conjecture many reasons for this.
-However, I will instead argue that constructive mathematicians (going back all the way to Brouwer) \emph{have} been using linear logic without realizing it!
+However, I will instead argue that linear logic has nevertheless been present \emph{implicitly} in constructive mathematics, going back all the way to Brouwer.

-Of course I don't mean this literally; what I mean is that there are aspects of constructive mathematical practice that are better explained by linear logic than by intuitionistic logic.
-Specifically, the non-involutory nature of intuitionistic negation often leads constructive mathematicians to study both a classical concept and its formal de Morgan dual, such as equality and apartness, subgroups and antisubgroups, topological spaces and apartness spaces, and so on.
-We will show that such ``dual pairs of propositions'' can be regarded as single propositions in a model of \emph{linear} logic: a Chu construction~\cite{chu:construction} applied to the Heyting algebra of intuitionistic propositions.
-Notions such as apartness relations then arise automatically by writing a classical definition in linear logic and interpreting it in this model.
+Specifically, I will show that there are aspects of constructive mathematical practice that are better explained by linear logic than by intuitionistic logic.
+The non-involutory intuitionistic negation often leads constructive mathematicians to study both a classical concept and its formal De Morgan dual, such as equality and apartness, subgroups and antisubgroups, topological spaces and apartness spaces, and so on.
+We will show that such ``dual pairs of propositions'' can be regarded as single propositions in a model of \emph{linear} logic, or more specifically \emph{affine} logic, which we call the \emph{antithesis model}.
+Notions such as apartness relations then arise by writing a classical definition in affine logic and interpreting it in this model.